 What is Solar Panel Degradation?

-Degradation is a natural part of a solar panel’s life cycle, and understanding it helps in planning for long-term energy needs.
+Degradation is an inherent part of how solar panels age, and understanding it can contribute to planning for long-term energy needs.”

 Average Degradation Rates